mas-bandwidth/gafferongames/content/post/integration_basics.md

 The answer lies in the **equations of motion**.

-Lets call our current time **t** and the time step **dt** or 'delta time'.
+Lets call our current time **t**, and the time step **dt** or 'delta time'.

 Now we can put the equations of motion in a form anyone can understand:

         acceleration = force / mass

+        change in position = velocity * dt

         change in velocity = acceleration * dt

-        change in position = velocity * dt

 This makes intuitive sense because if you're in a car traveling 60 kilometers per-hour, in one hour you'll be 60 kilometers further down the road.
-Similarly, if a car accelerates 10 kilometers per-hour per-second from a standing start, in 10 seconds it will be travelling at 100 kilometers per-hour.
+Similarly, a car accelerating 10 kilometers per-hour per-second from a standing start will be travelling 100 kilometers per-hour in 10 seconds.

 Of course this logic only holds when acceleration and velocity are constant.
 But even when they're not, it's still a decent approximation to start with.